skiselev/Z80-CPM/README.md

 * [PCB Layout - Version 1.0](KiCad/Z80-CPM-Board-1.0.pdf)

 ### Memory Configuration Input/Output Ports
 Z80-CPM supports up to 512 KiB of RAM and up to 512 KiB of Flash ROM.
 It has a simple memory bank switching mechanism with two 32 KiB memory banks, inspired by Steve Cousin's [SC602](https://smallcomputercentral.com/rcbus/sc600-series/sc602-rcbus-z80-memory-module/) Memory Module.
-This memory bank mechanism provides minimal required functionality for RomWBW RCZ80_std.rom image to be used without any modifications.
+This memory bank mechanism provides minimal required functionality for the RomWBW RCZ80_std.rom image to be used without any modifications.
 The upper 32 KiB bank is always mapped to the top 32 KiB of the physical RAM.
 The lower 32 KiB bank can be mapped to any 32 KiB size page in the physical memory.
 The memory page is selected by writting either 0x78 or 0x79 I/O ports, that are mapped to the same page select register.

 #### 0x78 or 0x79 - Memory Page Select Register (Write-only)